hbujakow/hateful_memes_detection/hateful_memes/llava/README.md

 2. Run `generate_predictions.sh` (modify the paths to data & model to your case).

-3. Use `evaluate_predictions` to calculate the performance of the model.
+3. Use `evaluate_predictions.py` script to evaluate the performance of the model by calculating metrics.